treenet/treenetproc/README.md

 <img src="man/figures/README-Fig_1-1.png" width="100%" /> <br>

-For more information on the functionality of the package please see the package vignettes:
+For sample code and a demonstration of an exemplary workflow, see the vignette ‘Introduction to treenetproc’:

 ``` r
 browseVignettes("treenetproc")